MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 With a brand new Raspberry Pi, although the operating system comes pre-loaded you will need to install it.

-* Select your porper language and keyboard at the bottom of the screen
+* Select your proper language and keyboard at the bottom of the screen
 * Use your mouse to select the Raspian option in the dialog box, click the __Install button__, and confirm - then wait
 * Click OK on the dialog box that pops up telling you the OS has installed successfully and your Pi should reboot
 * Before continuing make sure you have network connectivity following your local procedures for wifi or wired internet